 Our students quickly become active scholars, presenting their research at conferences, securing funding and prizes, and publishing their work.
 Recent graduates have won prizes for their work from the Society for the History of Technology and the Business History Society, and published in Technology and Culture and the Journal of the Social Studies of Science among others.

 Visit the pages of this website to see the achievements of graduates from our doctoral program, the success of our recent graduates, lists of current graduate students, aspects of graduate student life, and graduate student news.
-If you have any questions about the HSS graduate program--courses, faculty or requirements-contact our Graduate Chair Professor Beth Linker.
-For questions about the admissions process, go to the SAS Graduate Division webpage, or contact the Graduate Group Coordinator, Ernestine Williams.
+If you have any questions about the HSS graduate program--courses, faculty or requirements-contact our Graduate Chair.
+For questions about the admissions process, go to the SAS Graduate Division webpage.

 Our Placement Record

 Although the job market is competitive, our graduates have fared very well over the years.
 The majority work at universities, and they are members of the faculty at Binghamton, Cornell, Harvard, Johns Hopkins, MIT, Pennsylvania State, Rensselaer Polytechnic, Rutgers University, Stanford, the Universities of California, Delaware, Indiana, Michigan, Minnesota, Wisconsin, Amsterdam, Sydney and New South Wales.
 Others work in museums, archives, research organizations, foundations and for business corporations.
 Several graduates combine careers in medical history and the clinical practice of medicine.
 For information about our most recent graduates and their current positions, click here.